-Accessed "https://www.nata.org/about/athletic-training/education-overview" Athletic Training Students also participate in extensive clinical affiliations with the active population under direct supervision of a BOC Certified Athletic Trainer (ATC®) or healthcare provider (aka.
+Athletic Training Students also participate in extensive clinical affiliations with the active population under the direct supervision of a BOC Certified Athletic Trainer (ATC®) or appropriate healthcare provider (aka.
 Preceptor).
-These five immersive rotations provide the student the opportunity to gain experience with a diverse group of patient populations to prepare them for the wide array of career options available following graduation.
+These five fully immersive clinical rotations provide the student the opportunity to gain experience with a diverse group of patient populations to prepare them for the wide array of career options available following graduation.